limiy1/dockerlearn/README.md

 docker volume rm test_volume

+## Dockerfile
+A script to build a container

+### Keywords:
+CMD: Default command to run just after a container has started.
+(Can be overridden by docker run)
+ENTRYPOINT: Default command to run just after a container has started.
+(CANNOT be overidden by docker run)

 ## Docker compose
 A script of "docker run" for several containers which collabrate with each other